 We need to start viewing rest as one of those things we check off of our to-do lists too because rest is important for getting other things done.

 On the Flipside

-On the flipside, as I’ve posted before, there are also those temptations to spend too much of our days looking for ways to rest, have down time, and “get refreshed”.
-There does need to be a healthy balance between too much hanging out at “moms’ days out” and working yourself until you collapse.
+On the flipside, there are also those temptations to spend too much of our days looking for ways to rest, have downtime, and “get refreshed”.
+There does need to be a healthy balance between too much hanging out on the sofa eating bonbons and watching the soaps and working yourself until you collapse.